2001 United Kingdom general election: Campaign

-Thatcher gave a speech to the Conservative Election Rally in Plymouth on 22 May 2001, calling New Labour "rootless, empty, and artificial."
+Thatcher gave a speech to the Conservative Election Rally in Plymouth on 22 May 2001, calling New Labour 'rootless, empty and artificial'.
 She also added to Hague's troubles when speaking out strongly against the Euro to applause.
-Hague himself, although a witty performer at Prime Minister's Questions, was dogged in the press and reminded of his speech, given at the age of 16, at the 1977 Conservative Conference.
-The Sun newspaper only added to the Conservatives' woes by backing Labour for a second consecutive election, calling Hague a "dead parrot" during the Conservative Party's conference in October 1998.
+Hague himself, although a witty performer at Prime Minister's Questions, was dogged in the press and reminded of a speech he gave at the 1977 Conservative Conference.
+The Sun newspaper only added to the Conservatives' woes by backing Labour for a second consecutive election, calling Hague a 'dead parrot' during the Conservative Party's conference in October 1998.

-The Conservatives campaigned on a strongly right-wing platform, emphasising the issues of Europe, immigration and tax, the fabled "Tebbit Trinity".
-They also released a poster showing a heavily pregnant Tony Blair, stating "Four years of Labour and he still hasn't delivered".
-However, Labour countered by asking where the proposed tax cuts were going to come from, and decried the Tory policy as "cut here, cut there, cut everywhere", in reference to the widespread belief that the Conservatives would make major cuts to public services in order to fund tax cuts.
-Labour also capitalised on the strong economic conditions of the time, and another major line of attack (primarily directed towards Michael Portillo, now Shadow Chancellor after returning to Parliament via a by-election) was to warn of a return to "Tory Boom and Bust" under a Conservative administration.
+The Conservatives campaigned on a strongly right-wing platform, emphasising the issues of Europe, immigration and tax, the fabled 'Tebbit Trinity'.
+They also released a poster showing a heavily pregnant Tony Blair, stating: 'Four years of Labour and he still hasn't delivered.'
+However, Labour countered by asking where the proposed tax cuts were going to come from, and decried the Tory policy as 'cut here, cut there, cut everywhere', playing to the widespread belief that the Conservatives would make major cuts to public services in order to fund tax cuts.
+Labour also capitalised on the strong economic conditions of the time, and another major line of attack (primarily directed towards Michael Portillo, now Shadow Chancellor after having returned to Parliament via a by-election) was to warn of a return to 'Tory Boom and Bust' under a Conservative administration.

 Charles Kennedy contested his first election as leader of the Liberal Democrats.

 During the election Sharron Storer, a resident of Birmingham, criticised Prime Minister Tony Blair in front of television cameras about conditions in the National Health Service.
 The widely televised incident happened on 16 May during a campaign visit by Blair to the Queen Elizabeth Hospital in Birmingham.
 Sharron Storer's partner, Keith Sedgewick, a cancer patient with non-Hodgkin lymphoma and therefore highly susceptible to infection, was being treated at the time in the bone marrow unit, but no bed could be found for him and he was transferred to the casualty unit for his first 24 hours.
 On the evening of the same day Deputy Prime Minister John Prescott punched a protestor after being hit by an egg on his way to an election rally in Rhyl, North Wales.